• Home

 The recipe uses simple ingredients, but please see the recipe card below for the full list and exact measurements.

-I wouldn’t heat it in the microwave to thaw.
-During testing, once it was stirred in the salsa it started to disintegrate.
-I didn’t have this problem when I thawed it on the counter or in the fridge.
-I use the liquid in the salsa that was left from thawing the mango, but if you have an excessive amount it can be drained off.
+I wouldn't heat it in the microwave to thaw.
+During testing, once it was stirred in the salsa, it started to disintegrate.
+I didn't have this problem when I thawed it on the counter or in the fridge.
+I use the liquid in the salsa that was left from thawing the mango, but if you have an excessive amount, it can be drained off.

-I tried two different brands of frozen mango and they worked with the salsa, but if the brand you normally buy becomes mushy once thawed, then stick to fresh mango.
+I tried two different brands of frozen mango, and they worked with the salsa, but if the brand you normally buy becomes mushy once thawed, then stick to fresh mango.
 For more recipes with mango try, a mango kiwi smoothie or a cucumber mango smoothie.

 Frozen corn can also work, but I find it more bland than fresh or canned.
-Thaw and drain well to not add too much excess liquid to the salsa.
+Thaw and drain well not to add too much excess liquid to the salsa.
 If the frozen corn is lacking flavor, it can be seared in a pan for a few minutes until it starts to have char marks.

 Jalapeño pepper - Finely dice half of a seeded jalapeño.
-For a little more heat use the entire jalapeño and/or keep the seeds in or try a serrano pepper.
+For a little more heat, use the entire jalapeño and/or keep the seeds in, or try a Serrano pepper.

 Fresh cilantro - Use a ¼ cup of loosely packed fresh cilantro, then chop it.
-If you don’t like cilantro, it can be left out.
-If you leave it out you can try diced red onion which is not a substitute for fresh cilantro, but it would add another flavor element that you would miss if you leave the cilantro out.
+If you don't like cilantro, it can be left out.
+If you leave it out, you can try diced red onion, which is not a substitute for fresh cilantro, but it would add another flavor element that you would miss if you leave the cilantro out.

 Garlic clove - Add one minced or crushed medium to large garlic clove to the mango salsa with corn.
 Instead of garlic, try a ¼ cup of finely diced red onion for the recipe.
 For leftover red onions, try spicy pickled onions.